mdrhmn/dj-chatroom/README.md

 ![alt](https://imgur.com/wMgh8bJ.gif)

+## Features

+1. Real-time Chatroom
+   - Users can go to requested room and interact live with other users in the room
+   - Auto scroll to bottom of chat interface every time a new message is sent/received
+   - WhatsApp-inspired UI for message display together with datetime
+2. Real-time Online User Status
+   - Users can see the online statuses of other users (whether they have logged in or not) in real-time
+   - Colour-coded for emphasis

 ## Run Project Locally

 To run this app in your local environment, run the following preferably in a virtual environment: